 1. Use a Video Repair SoftwareFor corrupt videos saved on your computer, SD card, memory stick, etc., you can download Stellar Repair for Video.
 It is a video repair software that fixes inaccessible videos showing errors while trying to open them.
 The video repair software is also helpful if the display is black, flickering, jerky, truncated, or out-of-sync.

 · Add File

 · Preview & Save

-Using the free trial of the software is recommended before buying, to be assured if the video problem is resolved or not.
+Using the software, you can repair multiple videos of the same or different file formats.
+A free trial of the software is recommended before buying to be assured that the video problem is resolved.

 2. Reinstall the game

-If the video playing issue is occurring while playing the games bought from the games retailer such as Steam or Origin, first thing you can do is to reinstall the game from the source.
-If this also doesn’t work, then go for Nvidia graphic cards problems troubleshooting shared in this post.
+If the video playing issue occurs while playing the games bought from a games retailer such as Steam or Origin, you can first reinstall the game from the source.
+If this also doesn’t work, go for Nvidia graphic card problems troubleshooting shared in this post.

 Methods to fix Nvidia Graphics Card